There's both good and bad bacteria in and on our dogs (and us). So how can we kill the bad and feed the good stuff?

 These are NSP products for humans because nothing else is good enough for my dog.

 You can purchase these products at Three-Little-Pitties NSP website.
-Be sure to sign up as a member at checkout to get the discount then leave me a message on the home page contact form with products you purchased and I'll email you back with the right doses for your dog.
+Be sure to sign up as a member at checkout to get the discount.
+AND give your best email so I can contact you and let you know what doses are appropriate for the weight of your dog.

 To dog health!